-Commented [WG56]: Comment from Lauren Alder Reid: "An individual whom EOIR has authorized to represent immigration clients on behalf of a recognized organization, and whose period of accreditation is current and has not expired.
+Commented [LR82]: "An individual whom EOIR has authorized to represent immigration clients on behalf of a recognized organization, and whose period of accreditation is current and has not expired.
 A partially accredited representative is authorized to practice solely before DHS.
-A fully accredited representative is authorized to practice before the Immigration Courts and the Board [of Immigration Appeals]."
-8 CFR 1292.1(a)(4).
+A fully accredited representative is authorized to practice before DHS, and upon registration, to practice before the Immigration Courts and the Board [of Immigration Appeals]." & CFR 1292.1(a)(4).
 Please note that DHS does not identify/accredit representatives; rather, DOJ/EOIR accredits representatives to appear before both agencies.